-monks aren't allowed to sleep outside their temple and cannot defrock.
+monks aren't allowed to sleep outside their Buddhist temple and cannot defrock.

-This tradition is coming from old times where the Lord Buddha stayed in temples
+This tradition is coming from old times when Buddha stayed in temples

 Thai people buy big candles.
 These candles should by pair.
 One for the